Why a war in the Middle East hasn't sparked an oil crisis

 The big concern for the oil market was the possibility that Iran would close the Strait of Hormuz, through which about 20% of the world's oil supply passes, or otherwise stop oil from flowing to markets.

-But so far, Iran has declined to block the Strait, and analysts think the prospect is unlikely at this point—in part because of the intense economic pain it would cause Iran.
+But so far, Iran has declined to block the Strait of Hormuz, and analysts think the prospect is unlikely at this point — in part because of the intense economic pain it would cause Iran.

 Oil traders have learned to be skeptical of spikes

-Even in the absence of any actual hit to supply, there was a time when just the possibility of it might have pushed prices up to eye-watering levels—oil markets often respond to fear as much as to reality.
-But Babin says that traders have learned to be cautious, based on what happened with oil prices after Hamas attacked Israel, or when Israel attacked Iran last year, or at other times when tensions have mounted.
+Even in the absence of any actual hit to supply, there was a time when just the possibility of it might have pushed prices up to eye-watering levels — oil markets often respond to fear as much as to reality.
+But Babin says traders have learned to be cautious, based on what happened with oil prices after Hamas attacked Israel, or when Israel attacked Iran last year, or at other times when tensions have mounted.

 "Throughout all the other geopolitical events that have happened over the last several years, we get these spikes and then supply is not impacted and they revert very quickly," she says.